slim-template/slim/README.md

 Slim's core syntax is guided by one thought: "What's the minimum required to make this work".

-As more people have contributed to Slim, there have been syntax additions influenced from their use of [Haml](https://github.com/haml/haml) and [Jade](https://github.com/visionmedia/jade).
+As more people have contributed to Slim, there have been syntax additions influenced from their use of [Haml](https://github.com/haml/haml) and [Pug](https://github.com/pugjs/pug) (formerly [Jade](https://github.com/visionmedia/jade)).
 The Slim team is open to these additions because we know beauty is in the eye of the beholder.

 Slim uses [Temple](https://github.com/judofyr/temple) for parsing/compilation and is also integrated into [Tilt](https://github.com/rtomayko/tilt), so it can be used together with [Sinatra](https://github.com/sinatra/sinatra) or plain [Rack](https://github.com/rack/rack).